sameer-js/gym-landing-page/README.md

 # gym-landing-page

 Landing page for a gym website.\
-Created using React in TypeScript and TailWindCSS (initialized locally using Vite).
+Created using React in TypeScript and TailWindCSS (initialized locally using Vite)

 ## Available Scripts